-In the excitement of typing ‘The End’ on your completed first draft, you could be forgiven for thinking you’re all set to start sending your work out to literary agents.
+In the excitement of typing ‘The End’ on your completed first draft, you could be forgiven for thinking you’re all set to start sending your work out to literary agents (many students on our creative writing courses have fallen into this trap).
 But I would always recommend you go the extra mile (or indeed the many extra miles) to polish your novel to a brilliant shine and make it as good as you possibly can before you start submitting it – otherwise you’ll be kicking yourself later when the rejections start coming in.

 Our 6-week online Edit & Pitch Your Novel course is aimed at giving you our best advice on how to edit and rewrite your novel and then how to pitch it to agents.
 And I’m extremely aware that lots of people will be more interested in the pitching tips than my beautifully honed editing advice.
 But never underestimate the importance of the editing and rewriting process.
 For writers who are serious about their craft, ‘The End’ really is just the beginning.